nuxodin/ie11CustomProperties/README.md

+# Discontinued
+The IE11 market share is steadily decreasing.
+I personally have no need to support IE11 anymore.
+That's why I have decided to stop working on this project.

 # CSS Variables Polyfill for IE11
 A real Custom Properties polyfill for Internet Explorer 11.
 Used on about 22'000 [Live Websites](https://publicwww.com/websites/ie11CustomProperties/ "source")